Biden’s Texas ad signals opportunity in GOP stronghold

-Joe Biden targeted Texas with a modest advertising investment on Tuesday that raised new questions about President Donald Trump’s vulnerability in the longtime Republican stronghold as coronavirus infections explode.
+Joe Biden targeted Texas with a modest advertising investment that raised new questions about President Donald Trump’s vulnerability in the longtime Republican stronghold as coronavirus infections explode.

 Biden, the former vice president and the Democrats’ presumptive presidential nominee in 2020, ignores Trump completely in the new ad.
 He offers instead an uplifting message that allows voters to envision him as consoler in chief, a role that Republicans have repeatedly encouraged Trump to embrace to no avail.